IN THIS ARTICLE

 Certifications are a stamp of approval that you have learned a specific skill and knowledge related to a certain field.
 So you’ll definitely want to include some of these on your full-stack developer resume.
 These can show employers that you’re up to date on the latest in technologies and practices.

 As with your education, list your most recent work experience first, then work backward.
 And underneath each employer, list your role, responsibilities, and accomplishments.
 Make sure you spotlight your greatest achievements.
-You can also list the skills you’ve gained on the job, projects you’ve worked on, and the KPIs you achieved with those projects.
+You can also list the skills you’ve gained on the job, the projects you’ve worked on, and the KPIs you achieved with those projects.

 Personal projects can include anything from apps you’ve built to websites you’ve designed.
 This may seem like it’ll just get in the way and make your resume longer, but having a project on your resume that relates to the job you’re applying for can give you a leg up on the competition.
 And if you don’t have room for these on your resume, you can include them in your portfolio, which you can host online and link to from your resume.